escapechen/FriedasBirdview/docs/WINDOWS_PORT.md

-# Windows port handoff
+# Windows build, installer, and release

-This document is the starting point for a future native Windows build of FriedasBirdview.
-It describes the intended architecture and the first setup;
-it contains no production connection details or credentials.
+FriedasBirdview has native Linux/KDE Plasma and Windows 11 x64 builds.
+This document describes the Windows build, installer, and release process; it contains no production connection details or credentials.

 ## Status

-- Linux/KDE and Flatpak are the current supported release targets.
-- The public `v1.0.1` release is a Linux Flatpak release.
+- Linux/KDE is available as a native build and Flatpak bundle.
-- Windows has a native CMake/MSVC build path.
-It is not packaged or released yet.
+- Windows 11 x64 is available as a native CMake/MSVC build and an Inno Setup installer with its runtime dependencies included.
-- The CMake project currently reports version `1.3.0`; release it only as tag `v1.3.0` after the Windows installer smoke test passes.
+- The CMake project currently reports version `1.4.0`; release it as tag `v1.4.0` after the Windows installer smoke test passes.

 ## What is already portable